jasim/jsfoo-talk-learning-to-learn-reason/main.md

 At the bottom is the Javascript produced by BuckleScript.
 It is straightforward JS, and it uses the CommonJS syntax to require the momentjs npm module.

 That's one of the best thing about Reason: since we're using BuckleScript, we can use any npm library in our code.
-And we can integrate it into our existing Javascript projects as well.
+And since it produces regular Javascript, we can integrate it with our existing codebase as well.

-There is some work - you have to write type definitions for the library you want to use, but otherwise it is painless.

 :::